-531.7.3 Treatment Planning
+531.7.3 Service Planning

-This portion of the record contains the individualized multi/interdisciplinary treatment plan, as well as all reviews and revisions.
-It must be noted that the treatment planning process is intended to take place in a multi/interdisciplinary forum where many points of view may be expressed and consensus reached, rather than through a process of serial communication among professionals.
-Treatment planning documents must reflect the collaborative nature of the process.
-The treatment team will meet to staff each member and review/revise his/her treatment plan as often as necessary to provide optimum treatment but at least once during the first 14 days following admission, again prior to the conclusion of the first month of stay, and monthly thereafter.
+This portion of the record contains the individualized multi/interdisciplinary service plan, as well as all reviews and revisions.
+It must be noted that the service planning process is intended to take place in a multi/interdisciplinary forum where many points of view may be expressed, and consensus reached, rather than through a process of serial communication among professionals.
+Service planning documents must reflect the collaborative nature of the process.
+The service team will meet to staff each member and review/revise his/her service plan as often as necessary to provide optimum services but at least once during the first 14 days following admission, again prior to the conclusion of the first month of stay, and monthly thereafter.